 I visited my friend’s house during her birthday and she was showing me all of the guys that she matched with on Tinder.
 This was a friend I have not come out to yet so when she told me to download it and try it out for myself, I was kind of inwardly panicking about it.
 I played along though even when I only had the selection of girls to look through.

-She was teaching me how the app worked like how I can adjust the age and distance of the girls I’ll be seeing in my screen, to say “Hi” and respond to their replies.
+She was teaching me how the app worked like how I can adjust the age and distance of the girls I’ll be seeing on my screen, to say “Hi” and respond to their replies.
 She was encouraging me to start seeing girls and put on a little effort to actually make “ligaw”.
 It was super uncomfortable and I didn’t know what to answer to her awkward questions, so I played along instead.
 I do have to admit it was fun even when I wasn’t really into it at first.
 I actually just wanted to snatch her phone and use her tinder account instead to look at the guys there.

 Finding a person from a few swipes on your phone felt funny to me.
-I couldn’t believe that it was a actually a thing.
+I couldn’t believe that it was actually a thing.
 If you swiped right on each other, then you match and can start talking?
 It was that easy?
 I can do it all on the phone and I don’t actually have to put someone under the torture of socially engaging with me in real life?

 “Tinder is also for homosexuals?
 What?”

-I didn’t know that I can actually pick to see men in tinder.
+I didn’t know that I can actually pick to see men on tinder.
 I honestly thought that dating apps were strictly for heterosexuals.
 It blew my mind how there were so many other gay guys out there who were like me.
 And I actually found a lot of them attractive.
-I suddenly grew curious to see how many more there were, what they looked like and how I can get to know them personally.
+I suddenly grew curious to see how many more there were, what they looked like, and how I can get to know them personally.
 During my first few days in tinder, I was a maniac.
 I was so overjoyed that I kept on swiping so much to the point of always exhausting my daily swipes.

 I don’t know.
 I think I was trying to catch up from all of the years I didn’t allow myself to entertain the thought of love.
 I convinced myself that I didn’t need anyone else, but that wasn’t true at all.
 I was always sad and lonely.
 Of course, I wanted to experience what everybody else was always going on and on about since the beginning of time.